liquibase/community-interview/README.md

 Plus,
 * Open sourcing our assignments makes it easy for people to suggest improvements.
-* It's a convenient way to share assignments with candiates.
+* It's a convenient way to share assignments with candidates.

 ## FAQ